6941 W. Archer Ave. Chicago, IL 60638

 Small Tooth Chip

 If you chip a small piece of your tooth and it doesn’t hurt or feel sharp, it’s likely not an emergency.
-Avoid chewing on that side of your mouth to prevent further damage, and see your dentist soon to have it smoothed or repaired.
+Avoid chewing on that side of your mouth to prevent further damage, and see us soon to have it smoothed or repaired.
 However, if the chip is large, painful, or exposes the inner part of the tooth (the dentin or pulp), call our dentist right away.

 Object Stuck in Tooth